baptisteArno/typebot.io/apps/docs/docs/embed/whatsapp/overview.md

 WhatsApp environment have some limitations that you need to keep in mind when building the bot:

 - GIF and SVG image files are not supported.
 They won't be displayed.
-- Buttons content can't be longer than 20 characters
+- Buttons content can't be longer than 20 characters.
+If the content is longer, it will be truncated.
 - Incompatible blocks, if present, they will be skipped:
   - Payment input block
   - Chatwoot block
   - Script block
   - Google Analytics block
   - Meta Pixel blocks
-  - Execute on client options

 ## Contact information